 Through the use of ATAs (Analogue Telephone Adapter), a business can get analogue devices that are business-critical to operate on hosted PBX services.

 When these analogue devices are used in conjunction with ATAs, hosted PBX systems no longer differentiate them from other hosted PBX extensions.
 The system will treat them the same and allow the sending and the receipt of calls to the connected analogue device.

 Mobile devices are turning into a tool which helps employees to work from the workplace, home, or the other location around the world.

-Research reveals that today's workers expect a corporation that supports their preference for "mobile-first" and use their smartphone as a hub for work.
+Research reveals that today's workers expect a corporation that supports their preference for "mobile-first" and uses their smartphone as a hub for work.

-While it remains unlikely that mobile devices can actually overtake the desktop for the primary mode of getting work done, it's clear that mobile phone is vital.
+While it remains unlikely that mobile devices can overtake the desktop for the primary mode of getting work done, it's clear that the mobile phone is vital.

-Hosted PBX systems support high call quality on mobile phones, permitting your workers to expand their workplace to any place on the globe.
+Hosted PBX systems support high call quality on mobile phones, permitting your workers to expand their work to any place on the globe.

 With extra communications options, they can access the chat messages, client information, and files on the go.